Skip to content

 Map PyTorch: 'aten:square' to NNEF.

-x.square() is x * x; the dedicated NNEF sqr op exists in some runtimes but the simplest portable form is a mul with the same tensor on both sides.
+x.square() is x * x; the dedicated NNEF sqr op exists in some runtimes but the simplest portable form is a mul with the same tensor on both sides. square preserves dtype, so no int->float promotion is needed.

 std